Reaching kids

-The Children's Gospel Box trains and equips children's ministers around the world so they can share the Gospel with the kids in their own communities.
+The Children's Gospel Box trains and equips children's ministers around the world so they can share the Gospel, reach and disciple the kids in their own communities.

 Train the leaders.
 Reach the kids.